-Let’s talk smudging and clearing negative energy from our homes and other spaces.
+Let’s talk smudging and clearing negative energy from your homes and other spaces.

-Despite that *now* hilarious hiccup, I still smudge at key times (like the new moon, after spring cleaning) and when the energy feels like it needs to be freshened up in my home.
+You can smudge at key times (like the start of the new moon, or after spring cleaning) or when the energy in your home needs to be freshened up…

-My smudge stick is one of my best friends, but I know this process can sound a little intimidating if you’re not familiar with it.
-Don’t worry, though, sage cleansing is simple once you know how to do it.
+But I know the process can sound intimidating if you’re not familiar with this Native American cleansing ritual.
+Don’t worry, though, it’s simple once you know how to do it.

 Why Sage Smudging?

 Sure, white vinegar and Clorox are great, but there is one BIG reason for burning sage in your home; it cleanses the negative energy from it.

 Native Americans were known for burning herbs such as sage and palo santo in a smudging ritual to remove bad energy.

 Sage was (and still is in holistic medicine) used as a key ingredient for stomach distresses and other ailments.
 But maybe even more important than its natural healing properties is its cleansing power.

 Smudging your home not only releases all of sage’s healing benefits, it also chases out bad vibes and negative energy.
 It’s like the Clorox of nature!

 Sage cleansing your home can also help you: